 Cassava is native to Brazil and the tropical areas of the Americas.
 It’s widely grown all over Latin America and the Caribbean.
 It was and still is an essential root vegetable in these diets.
 Since before Columbus’s arrival, cassava has been a staple food of the Taino, Carib, and Arawak population, especially in the form of cassava bread.
 Because it was so crucial to the culture, the natives revered it.
 A 1554 Spanish historical account describes a ceremony in which a native priest blessed cassava bread and then divided it among the tribal people present.
 The recipients then preserved the bread to protect their families from danger throughout the following year.
 Cassava is still eaten throughout all the islands today, and you’ll find it piled high at produce markets.

-Cassava is incredibly versatile; it can be boiled, baked, steamed, grilled, fried, mashed, or added to stews.
+Cassava is incredibly versatile; it can be boiled, baked, steamed, grilled, fried, mashed, made into chips, or added to stews.
 Frequently, it is served with meat sprinkled with salt, pepper, and lime juice.
 Many recipes call for it to be grated.
 When cooked, it turns yellow, slightly translucent, a little sweet, and chewy.
 The root can also be made into a ground meal or flour by washing, peeling, and grating it and then pressing out the juice and drying the meal.
 The meal can be bought already prepared and frozen.
 On the French-influenced islands, cassava meal is known as farine, a shortened form of farine de manioc.

 Cassava can also be made into several other items.
 Tapioca is cassava starch used in puddings and as a thickening agent.
 Other preparations include dough for empanadas and tamales, chips, and fritters.
 Cassareep, an essential ingredient in pepperpot, is a concoction of boiled down cassava juice combined with other spices.
 Dominicans make a savory yuca turnover called cativías.
 In Jamaica, bam bam is the collective term used for food made from cassava such as bread, pancakes, and muffins.
 Bammy, or bammie, is thick bread made from cassava flour.
 It’s usually eaten with fried fish or saltfish and ackee.